 Once you have bought the car or other item, if you have trouble making the payments, it is important to let the creditor know about the problem.
 Sometimes a creditor will give you an extension of time to pay, or even refinance the whole loan.

-If you are having trouble paying your debts, additional information can be found in the brochure Overwhelmed by Debt? and under the separate topic Bankruptcy.
+If you are having trouble paying your debts, additional information can be found in the brochure Overwhelmed by Debt? and under the separate topic A Guide to Bankruptcy

 A Chapter 13 bankruptcy may be a means to help you avoid repossession and deal with your obligation to the creditor, but Chapter 13 bankruptcy is something for which you will need a lawyer who specializes in that field.